koii-network/ezsandbox/Lesson 1/PartII.md

 In each case, navigate to the correct file within the `task` directory, then find the target function and paste the code lines that have been supplied.

 We have pre-configured the `TEST_KEYWORD` environment variable to "TEST".
 Change this to whatever you'd like.

+> [!TIP]
+>
+> You may need to wait a minute while the task starts up before you see any logging.

 a.
 Task: